mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 </div>
 </div>

-Regardless of the outcome, just enjoy the experience!
+Regardless of the outcome, enjoy the experience!